csc530/resumer/README.md

 honestly, you probably should use *x* 🤷🏿‍♂️ (the other tool/app) whatever is best and easiest for you😽
-(but if you love being in you command line then this could be for you??)
+(but if you love being in your command line then this could be for you??)

 ## installation